JavaScript code examples in Zaps

 output = {id: 1234, hello: 'world!', name: inputData.name};

-A synchronous example with an early empty return might be something like:
+Here's a synchronous example with an early empty return:

 if (inputData.name === 'Larry') {